 As discussed in Note 5 to the financial statements, the Company measures substantially all of its investments at fair value using unobservable inputs and assumptions as there is no readily available market value.
-As of December 31, 2021, total investments at fair value were \$34,307,092.
+As of December 31, 2022, total investments at fair value were \$30,564,088.

 We identified the evaluation of the fair value of investments as a critical audit matter.
 Assessment of the Company's judgments regarding the use of specific valuation techniques, inputs and assumptions involved a high degree of subjective auditor judgment.
 Changes in these techniques, inputs and assumptions could have a significant impact on the fair value of investments.
-In particular, the Company uses the market, income, and cost approaches to value certain equity and debt investments.
-Additionally, the Company makes judgments relating to credit risk and market yields used in yield analyses, guideline company market multiples and financial performance measures used in determining enterprise values, discount rates used in discounted cash flow analyses for certain equity, debt and other interest-bearing investments, and replacement or reproduction cost indications, in the application of the cost approach.
+In particular, the Company uses the market and cost approaches to determine enterprise values, and also relies upon the current value method to value certain equity and debt investments.
+Additionally, the Company makes judgments relating to credit risk, guideline company market multiples, guideline transaction multiples, replacement cost indications and financial performance measures used to determine enterprise values and total equity value indications.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
-These procedures included, among others, either (i) testing management's process for determining the fair value estimate, which included evaluating the appropriateness of the market approach, income approach, or cost approach; testing the completeness, accuracy, and relevance of the underlying data used in the technique; and evaluating the significant unobservable inputs and assumptions used by management, including the selected valuation multiples, discount rates, market yields or replacement or reproduction cost indications, by considering the consistency and reasonableness of the audit; or (ii) the involvement of professionals with specialized skill and knowledge to assist in developing an independent fair value estimate range for certain level 3 debt and equity investments, and comparison of management's fair value estimates.
+These procedures included, among others, either (i) testing management's process for determining the fair value estimate, which included evaluating the appropriateness of the market approach, income approach, or cost approach; testing the completeness, accuracy, and relevance of the underlying data used in the technique; and evaluating the significant unobservable inputs and assumptions used by management, including the selected valuation multiples, discount rates, market yields or replacement or reproduction cost indications, by considering the consistency and reasonableness of the unobservable inputs relative to the performance and condition of the subject company or assets, and the external market and industry data and evidence obtained in other areas of the audit; or (ii) the involvement of professionals with specialized skill and knowledge to assist in developing an independent fair value estimate range for certain level 3 debt and equity investments, and comparison of management's fair value indications to the independently developed range of fair value estimates.
 Developing the independent range involved selection of significant unobservable inputs for the market multiples, discount rates or market yields, or replacement or reproduction cost indications, in order to evaluate the reasonableness of management's fair value estimate of these certain level 3 investments, using a range of available market information.